robbym-dev/robbym-dev/README.md

 ### Hi there, I'm Robby Manihani 👋

-- 🔭 I'm currently a student at Stanford University studying the AI track in Computer Science and Natural Language track in Symbolic Systems.
+- 🔭 I'm currently a student at Stanford University studying the Computer Science on the AI track.

 - ⚡ I have a deep fascination in Natural Language Processing (NLP), and co-advised by Prof. Christopher Ré and Prof. Azalia Mirhoseini at the Stanford Artificial Intelligence Laboratory (SAIL); I am currently researching an inagural Automated Evaluation Framework for Retrieval-Augmented Generated (RAG) Systems in the Hazy Lab - check out the ARES project I'm working on [here](https://github.com/stanford-futuredata/ARES/tree/main)!
 On the flip side, I have a keen interest in software development and am working as a Software Engineer at Carta, Stanford's premier course planning platform used by 95% of undergrads.